Living in Heidelberg

 ► Uni Heidelberg: Student ID

-Doctoral students who choose not to enroll at the University can obtain a guest card with limited functions.
+Doctoral candidates who choose not to enroll at the University can obtain a guest card with limited functions.
 This card is available from the Studierendenwerk InfoCenter or InfoCafé International if you show your letter of admission from your faculty (Annahme als Doktorand) and pay a security deposit of 5 Euros.
 This limited guest card can be used only as a payment card.

 ► Studierendenwerk: CampusCard